3065325/GameEngine/README.md

 # GameEngine
-An attempt at a TS based game engine.
+An attempt at an informal TS based game engine.